 Election of Officers and Committee Members

 51.Every Candidate for office shall be proposed and seconded by two members entitled to vote.
-The current subscription must have been paid and the Candidate must have been a member for the previous twelve months, and be not less than 18 years of age.
+The current subscription must have been paid, or the Candidate have been awarded Honorary or Life Membership, and must have been a member for the previous twelve months, and be not less than 18 years of age.

 52. Each member of the Club shall have one vote for each vacancy, and no member shall give more than one vote to any Candidate.

 53.The Secretary shall post a notice on the Club Notice Board at least three weeks prior to the day appointed for the commencement of the ballot.
 The notice shall invite the nomination of Candidates for the positions of Committee members or Officers of the Club.
 The notice shall remain posted for fourteen days.